jayadevnpatil/Git/README.md

 ### Push local branch to remote
-To push a local branch to a remote repository in git, you can use the git push command along with the name of the remote repository and the local branch you want to push.
+To push a local branch to a remote repository in git, use the `git push` command along with the name of the remote repository and the local branch to be pushed.

 ```bash
 git push -u <remote_name> <local_branch_name>